Take Action – Eating for a Greener Future

 A person cutting vegetables

 • Find out if your community has a compost program.
-Check out the compost collection schedule or compost drop-off locations in your area.
+Check out the schedule or drop-off locations.

 • Start a food waste compost at home.

-• Freezing food waste prevents odours and flies and helps with the composting process.
+• Freeze food waste to prevent odours and flies and help with the composting process.

 Growing your own food can be very rewarding while also benefiting the environment by helping pollinators thrive and greening your community.
 Use the tips below to start growing your own food.